When the Chain of Thought Stops Being English

 - Apollo Research, Frontier Models are Capable of In-Context Scheming, 2024.

-- DeepNewz summary, Two DeepSeek R1 Models Communicate Using Unique Alien Language Substitution Cipher, 2025.
+- DeepNewz summary, Two DeepSeek R1 Models Communicate Using Unique Alien Language Substitution Cipher, 2025; used as secondary reporting on the viral claim, not as primary technical evidence.